Study in USA

 Vice Chancellor's International Excellence Scholarships | Dean's Scholarship for Women and Management |

 Australia is known for its vibrant and diversified student life, financial markets, and top quality education.
 MBA graduates in Australia can explore a wide range of job opportunities across various industries.
-The average MBA graduate salary in Australia approximately ranges from AUD 80,000 to AUD 150,000 per year.
+The average MBA graduate salary in Australia ranges from AUD 80,000 to AUD 150,000 per year.
 However, the salary range can vary on factors such as industry type, work experience, location, and more.
 Students planning to work after study in Australia can explore career opportunities in the following fields:

 Finance